openscm/openscm/docs/usage.rst

 Values can be get and set using ``get`` and ``set`` (also, ``get_series`` and ``set_series`` for whole timeseries), respectively.
 Conversion, if necessary, is done internally by the object.
 There is no standard for the unit and time frame for internal storage, but those of the first :class:`ParameterView` requested are used.
 If a scalar view for a time series is requested (or vice-versa), or if the units are not convertible, an error is raised.

-:class:`ParameterView`s also convert between hierarchical levels if possible: a view to a higher level parameter yields the sum of its child parameters.
+:class:`ParameterView` objects also convert between hierarchical levels if possible: a view to a higher level parameter yields the sum of its child parameters.
 This implies that, once a *writable* view to a parameter is requested, there cannot be a view to one of its children.
 Otherwise consostency cannot be guaranteed, so an error is raised.
 The same holds if a child parameter has already been set and the user tries to set values for one of its parent parameters.
 A similar logic applies to the hierarchy of regions.

 Using :class:`ParameterView` as proxy objects rather than directly setting/returning parameter valus allows for efficient parameter handling in the expected units and time frames without specifying these for each value (e.g. seeting a timeseries step-wise would create large overhead).